hpaluch/dm330011-audio-intro/README.md

 proprietary products.
 Your acceptance and/or use of this code constitutes agreement to the terms and conditions of this notice.
 ```

+That license is actually similar to many (unnamed) ARM Cortex-M vendors...
+I
+can live with that.

 # Existing projects